Note on Desani’s Nadi Texts

 If only the light of the sun We’d have a partial view The planets tell us of other ways to see And the moon tells us there are many ways Of beholding the stars

 So Desani and Rao, and many others – who can forget individuals like the Maharishi Mahesh Yogi – were connected with this cultural shift.
 It was in the popular culture with groups like the Beatles capitalizing on it.
 They too traveled to India and performed songs that included the sacred syllable Om.
 Point is there was a groundswell of interest then in alternative spiritual pursuits to those of the Western traditions.
 I, along with the teeming masses, was caught up in this.
 No doubt.
-I used to think, and would vocalize when prompted, that my interest was in identifying the commonalities of the various world systems of thought, be they spiritual or philosophical.
+I used to think, and would vocalize when prompted, that my particular interest was in identifying the commonalities of the various world systems of thought, be they spiritual or philosophical – a pursuit that is still my main focus.

 So I managed to fall in with Desani who had gathered a small group, about a dozen, similar souls.
-We embedded ourselves in his life as best we could helping with various endeavors of his.
-There was fellowship, food, drink, mostly sweet tea, dal, and simple fare in general but mostly there was the teacher speaking to us, bringing us ever closer into his orbit which was unlike anything most of us knew.
+We embedded ourselves in his life as best we could – to the extent permitted – helping with various endeavors of his.
+There was fellowship, food, drink, mostly very sweet tea, dal, and simple fare in general but mostly there was the teacher speaking to us, bringing us ever closer into his orbit which, i suppose, was unlike anything most of us knew.
 Desani was a man of letters, widely traveled, with boundless interests.
 He brought a particular style of genius to this, no doubt about it.
 He dwelled constantly on his spiritual quests in these conversations, and on his literary endeavors.
 You couldn’t count the times he mentioned the books he hoped to publish.
-You couldn’t count the times he spoke of the Nadi texts and related spiritual issues.
+You couldn’t count the times he spoke of his blessed though uncelebrated Nadi texts, of the unparalled importance of worship – puja – of, particularly, the divine mother -the Devi – and the Lord, and related spiritual issues.
 The whole impetus was to bring about a joint endeavor where the various abilities of his small circle of friends could be brought to bear on furthering his efforts.
 Team building.
-I was pleased to be thought worthy to join in this work and continue to this day in the conviction that it is a good work and that Desani’s beneficence and that of which he had devotion, his spiritual guides, if you will, were for the betterment of all people everywhere.
+I was pleased to be thought worthy to join in this work and continue to this day in the conviction that it is a good work and that Desani’s beneficence and that to which he had devotion, his spiritual guides, if you will, were for the betterment of all people everywhere.
 We were part of a movement.
 This gave us meaning and purpose, certainly, to help this great teacher of ours to accomplish his altruistic goals.

 Well, it didn’t quite work out the way it was intended.
 The world is in an ever increasing mess, to be sure.
 The books were not published beyond those of his earlier years.
 His proteges are scattered and mostly, as far as I can tell, rendered ineffective, at least in the larger sense.
 One should make allowances for the fact that some people labor in secret, however.
 On the surface, in short, practically nothing has come of those efforts, intentions, of the 1970s, 80s.
 The memory remains, the intention remains, though weakened, dissipated, while evil triumphs in the world.
 I recall telling Professor once that he was born at least a hundred years before his time.
 He made no reply.